eastbanctechru/right-angled/README.md

 It means that you will have to implement some of the components yourself (`right-angled` provides several useful services which you can inject and use to implement your components easily).
 Nevertheless, we are sure that creating a new component will give you more pleasure, than learning dozens of options and trying to style an alien one with the markup that cannot be modified.
 - The only dependency of `right-angled`, except [angular](https://angular.io), is the [e2e4](https://github.com/eastbanctechru/e2e4) library created by us.
 This library implements the functionality for the lists in abstract manner with no dependencies at all.

+# Current Status

+`right-angled` works well in JIT and AOT modes.
+Waiting the merge of Angular Universal into the Angular repo to implement server side rendering support.

 ## How to build the project